iSOLveIT/protege_owl/_sources/index.rst.txt

 If you click on the Manager individual, you will see that he has a constraint violation because his phone number is not in the proper format.
 Waiter1 has a similar problem.
 Waiter2 has missing data.
-Her hasPhone and ssn data properties both must have values but don’t.
+Her hasPhone and ssn data properties both must have values but don't.

 If you move your focus to the Customer class, you can see the remaining 3 constraint violations.

-Customer10’shasDiscount property is greater than 1 which is not allowed.
+Customer10'shasDiscount property is greater than 1 which is not allowed.
 This is defined by the CustomerShape in the hasDiscount node with sh:minInclusive 0.0 and sh:maxInclusive 1.0.
 This is the way you define a minimum and maximum value for a numeric property (note: this applies to the value not to the number of values).
-Customer2 also has a hasPhone value that doesn’t match the defined format and finally Customer3 does not have a value for hasPhone when at least one is required.
+Customer2 also has a hasPhone value that doesn't match the defined format and finally Customer3 does not have a value for hasPhone when at least one is required.

 Recall that the SHACL constraints themselves are essentially RDF graphs.